You can easily set up your own tracking domains in Woodpecker, which will handle three functionalities for you:

 Next, navigate to Settings → Email Accounts in Woodpecker; click your mailbox, go to Sending → "Custom Tracking Domains".
 Add your subdomain(s) here, and click "Save Changes".

 Here is how you can configure your own tracking domain in Woodpecker in two steps:

-Open your domain's settings panel, and add new CNAME record
+Open your domain's settings panel, and add a new CNAME record

 If you are going to be using separate domains for each tracker, you will need to add a CNAME record for each (three total).

 Note: It may take some time for the DNS (Domain Name System) to update the settings for your domain – that's just how it works.
-It may be a good idea give it some hour, then go to step two and give it a try.
+It may be a good idea to give it some hours, then go to step two and give it a try.